nextcloud/documentation/developer_manual/app/database.rst

       /**
        * Finds an item by id
-       * @throws DoesNotExistException: if the item does not exist
+       * @throws DoesNotExistException if the item does not exists
+       * @throws MultipleObjectsReturnedException if more than one item exists
-       * @return the item
+       * @return Item the item
        */
       public function find($id){
           $row = $this->findQuery($this->tableName, $id);